-(1) Adjusted earnings per share and Free Cash Flow are non-US GAAP financial measures.
+Adjusted earnings per share, adjusted EBIT, adjusted EBIT margin and free cash flow are non-US GAAP financial measures.
 See Exhibit A for information concerning these measures including a description of how these measures are calculated and a reconciliation to the most comparable US GAAP financial measure.